shaloo/docs.arcana/docs/validators/onboard-validators.md

 We **do not support** migrating the validator node to a different one that has a different domain and a different IP address.
 In future releases too, the new node with a different domain and IP address will not be treated as a reincarnate of the previous node but as a brand 'new' replacement node.
 Adding such a node will follow {{config.extra.arcana.company_name}} ADKG recovery and repair protocol enhancements.
 In that case, there is no use backing up the validator node data.
 Our protocol will re-generate and repair key shares where applicable, in case one node goes down and a different one joins in the ADKG subsystem.

-!!! an-caution  "Backup Data Directory of the Validator Node"
+!!! an-warning  "Backup Data Directory of the Validator Node"

       ADKG protocol is under active development for robustness and key repair, regeneration mechanisms.
 We highly recommend that you back up the 'data' directory of the validator node in any case.